KwatME/Medicine.md/Organ System/_problem/Inflammation.md

 # "

-Decreases Fe circulation (may be for preventing pathogens from taking advantage of Fe).
+Decreases the circulating Fe to prevent pathogens from eating it.

 # /

 Hepcidin

-Bilirubin
+Conjugated Bilirubin

 Neutrophil